ccaudek/prl_memory/doc/procedure.md

         └── new_white/      # 100 images (001-100)
 ```

-The project folder contains the Python script, called prl_28.py and a folder called "images".
-In the images folder, there are two folders for each participant.
-For example, subject_1_self and subject_1_stranger.

-The folder subject_1_self, for example, contains 4 folders: old_orange, old_white, new_orange, new_white.
 Each of these 4 folders has 100 images.
 For example, the folder new_orange has images new_orange_img_001.jpg, ..., new_orange_img_100.jpg.
 Similarly the other 3 folders.

 The folder subject_1_stranger, has the same structure.
 It contains 4 folders: old_orange, old_white, new_orange, new_white.
 Each of these 4 folders has 100 images.
 For example, the folder new_orange has images new_orange_img_001.jpg, ..., new_orange_img_100.jpg.
 Similarly the other 3 folders.

 The images in the subject_1_self folder and those of the subject_1_stranger are different.
 They differ because a different background is used for each of them.

-The other subjects will have also two folders each, with the same structure as above.
+The other subjects will also have two folders each, with the same structure as above.

+## PRL Task

-I need 50 unique white images and 50 unique orange images for the "surprise" condition, and 50 unique white images and 50 unique orange images for the "no-surprise" condition.
+For each partipant, I need 50 unique white images and 50 unique orange images for the "surprise" condition, and 50 unique white images and 50 unique orange images for the "no-surprise" condition.
 In each trial of a session (having 50 trials) two images are shown: a white and an orange image.

-In the Python script, the conditions is determined as follows:

-image_ranges = {
-    "A": (1, 50),  # Self/surprise: images 1-50 from the "old" subject_1_self folder
-    "B": (51, 100),  # Self/no-surprise: images 51-100 from the "old" subject_1_self folder
-    "C": (1, 50),  # Stranger/surprise: images 1-50 from the "old" subject_1_stranger folder
-    "D": (51, 100),  # Stranger/no-surprise: images 51-100 from the "old" subject_1_stranger folder
-}

-When running the script, I use one of these 4 options to deterine which condition will be run.

-So, with the argument "A" I will run the Self/surprise condition, with white and orange "old" images indiced from 1 to 50; with the argument "B" I will run the Self/no-surprise condition, with white and orange images indiced from 51 to 100; with the argument "C" I will run the Stranger/surprise condition, with white and orange images indiced from 1 to 50; and so on.
+## Memory task

 The images in the "new" folders are used in another task: an old/new memory task that will be run immediately after each session of the PRL task.

 ## Creazione degli Stimoli per ciascun soggetto

 Prima di somministrare i due compiti ai soggetti è necessario generare gli stimoli che verranno usati.
+Gli stimoli sono specifici per ciascun soggetto in quanto sono generati usando, come sfondo, l'immagine del soggetto (con background bianco o arancione), su cui sono "incollate" le immagini degli oggetti selezionati dal database di Cooper, P.S., Colton, E., Bode, S. et al. (2023).

-Una dimensione che viene considerata nel progetto è l'impatto dell'informazione autoriferita sull'esecuzione del compito.
-Il secondo aspetto è il ruolo della sorpresa.
+Una domanda della ricerca è l'impatto dell'informazione auto-riferita sull'esecuzione del compito PRL.
+La seconda domanda riguard il ruolo della sorpresa, sia nella prestazione del compito PRL, sia nella prestazione del compito di memoria.

 La prima fase consiste nella generazione degli stimoli specifici per ciascun soggetto.